BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ...
 ```

-**Other issues**\
-The DCG is examined alot in this document.
+**Other Issues About the DCG**\
 [The persistent DAG repository](https://github.com/BarisAlbayrakIEEE/PersistentDAG.git) describes
 many aspects of the DAG data structure such as the DFS/BFS iterators.
 There, offcourse, exist many significant differences in the two data structures.
-However, I think, up to this point, I clearified the important aspects of the issue.
+However, I think, up to this point, I clearified the fundamental aspects of the issue in terms of the software architecture and the deign.

-Nevertheless, I will exclude the DCG implementation in this project.
+- FE_Importable: importFE()
+- FE_Exportable: export_FE()
+- FE_Importable_Exportable: importFE() and export_FE()
+- Non_Sizeable: No sizeability. size_for_RF does nothing.
+- Auto_Sizeable: The default sizing algorithms handle the structural sizing. size_for_RF calls the default sizing algorithms.
+- Manual_Sizeable: Requires size_manually function. size_for_RF calls size_manually function.

 #### 4.2.3.
 A General Overview of the Types <a id='sec423'></a>

+In this document, I mentioned about the following base types for the SAA:
+- engineering object (EO),
+- structural component (SC),
+- structural component loading (SCL),
+- structural analysis (SA) and
+- structural analysis result (SAR).

 I will examine two important aspects of the software design: polymorphism and immutability.